edelvalle/reactor/README.md

 ##### Rendering

-- `new`: Class method that responsable for the component initialization, pass what ever you need to bootstrap the component state and read from the database.
-Should return the component instance.
 - `_extends`: (default: `"div"`) Tag name HTML element the component extends.
 (Each component is a HTML5 component so it should extend some HTML tag)
 - `_template_name`: Contains the path of the template of the component.
 - `_exclude_fields`: (default: `{"user", "reactor"}`) Which fields to exclude from state serialization during rendering
 - `_url_params`: (default: `{}`) Indicates which local attribute should be persisted in the URL as a GET parameter, being the key a local attribute name and the value the name of the GET parameter that will contain the value of the local attribute.

-##### Caching

-Component caching:

-If you set a cache named `"reactor"`, that cache will be used for components.

-- `_cache_key`: (default: `None`) If defined as a string is used as a cache key for rendering.
-- `_cache_time`: (default: `300` seconds) The retention time of the cache.
-- `_cache_touch`: (default: `True`) If enabled everytime the component is rendered the cache is refreshed extending the retention time.

-Transpiled event handler:

-If you set a cache named `"reactor:transpiler"` that one will be use, [by default `LocMemCache` is used](#settings).

 #### Subscriptions

 - `_subscriptions`: (default: `set()`) Defines which channels is this component subscribed to.
-- `mutation(channel, instance, action)` Called when autobroadcast is enabled and a model you are subscribed to changes.
+- `mutation(channel, action, instance)` Called when autobroadcast is enabled and a model you are subscribed to changes.
 - `notification(channel, **kwargs)` Called when `reactor.component.broadcast(channel, **kwargs)` is used to send an arbitrary notification to components.

 #### Actions

 - `destroy()`: Removes the component from the interface.
 - `focus_on(selector: str)`: Makes the front-end look for that `selector` and run `.focus()` on it.
+- `skip_render()`: Prevents the component from being rendered once.
+- `send_render()`: Send a signal to request render the component ahead of time.
+- `dom(_action: DomAction, id: str, component_or_template, **kwargs)`: Can append, prepend, insert befor or after certain HTMLElement ID in the dom, the component or template, rendered using the `kwargs`.
-- `reactor.freeze()`: Prevents the component from being rendered again.
+- `freeze()`: Prevents the component from being rendered again.
-- `reactor.redirect_to(to, **kwargs)`: Loads a new page and changes the url in the front-end.
+- `reactor.redirect_to(to, **kwargs)`: Changes the URL of the front-end and triggers a page load for that new URL
 - `reactor.replace_to(to, **kwargs)`: Changes the current URL for another one.
-- `reactor.push_to(to, **kwargs)`: Like redirect, but instead of loading from the server pushes the content of the page via websocket.
+- `reactor.push_to(to, **kwargs)`: Changs the URL of the front-end adding a new history entry but does not fetch the new URL from the backend.
 - `reactor.send(_channel: str, _topic: str, **kwargs)`: Sends a message over a channel.

 ## Front-end APIs